-- Medicine precautions—Some medicines can pass through the breast milk to your baby and may not be safe.
+- Medication precautions—Some medications can pass through the breast milk to your baby and may not be safe.
 Drugs can also interfere with how much milk you produce.
-Talk to you healthcare provider before taking prescription and over-the-counter medicine, as well as herbs and supplements.
+Talk to you healthcare provider before taking prescription and over-the-counter medications, as well as herbs and supplements.

 The Benefits of Bottlefeeding

 - Proper nutrition—Commercially prepared formulas (which are regulated by the US Food and Drug Administration) supply the appropriate combinations of proteins, sugars, fats, and vitamins to meet a baby's nutritional requirements; supplements are not usually necessary.
 But, if your baby is not eating enough vitamin D fortified formula, a supplement may be needed.

 - Bonding—Although there is no skin-to-skin contact, cuddling while feeding can enhance bonding.